Robert J. T. Joy: First classes

 Joy was also challenged with developing summer experiences for his MS-I and MS-II students.
 Unlike civilian medical students, who had their summers off, the university's students were active duty military officers, entitled to only 30 days a year of leave.
-This meant that Joy had to develop summer experiences for his students between their first and second years to fill about six weeks of time constructively.
+This meant that Joy had to develop summer experiences for his students between their first and second years to fill about six weeks constructively.
 It was during these summer periods that the students would join their services in the field.
 Some students would attend Airborne or Air Assault training (like the EFMB, not limited by service); Air Force and Naval students interested in flight medicine could conduct altitude certification training at Andrews Air Force Base.
 Other students might, depending on their service, go to sea with a naval ship on a short shakedown cruise, go to an army division and serve as an assistant battalion surgeon, or work in an air force hospital for three weeks, followed by three weeks shadowing an Air Force flight surgeon.
 At the end of their summer experience, they would be allowed to take two weeks of leave before beginning their second year of studies.

 And then, of course, came the history courses—some 33 hours of lecture in the MS-I curriculum.
 Joy used the history course to provide a common linkage for the students.
-To show them how what they were doing tied into what had come before them, and the role that physicians played in society, and in history.
+To show them how what they were doing tied into what had come before them, and the role that physicians played in society and history.
 He built on the common military medical heritage that they shared, and how what they did was influenced by those that went before them—from Dominique Jean Larrey and Jonathan Letterman to James Lind, Malcolm Grow, Louis Pasteur, Luther Terry, Walter Reed, and Carlos Finlay.
 In addition to attending lectures, each student had to prepare a history paper on a subject mutually agreed upon by the student and Joy, which led to their letter grade in the course—and built a small cottage industry of avocational military medical historians as well among those students who gained an interest in the subject.
 At first he relied on others, including guest speakers and other faculty members with a penchant for storytelling, but by the time the inaugural class graduated, Joy owned the history program—and with that ownership came speaking engagements, both locally, in the United States, and abroad.
-Military Medical History now had a face, and that face Robert J. T. Joy's.
+Military Medical History now had a face, and that face was Robert J. T. Joy's.
 And through it all, of course, he continued to tell the story of a nameless young malaria researcher in Vietnam who, despite his ability to quote Sir William Slim of Burma, was unable to influence senior commanders in the Military Assistance Command, Vietnam to implement proper malaria control regimes.